 Hello, thank you for visiting the Warwick Black Chemistry Society (WBCS) webpage.
 My name is Maria Kariuki and I am the founder.
 Having been the only or one of the few black people for the majority of my STEM academic journey, I felt that it was important to start a society for students with similar experiences.
-In 2019, the RSC reported less than 5% Chemistry undergraduates were black and that figure decreased significantly as you went up the academic chain.
+In 2019, the RSCLink opens in a new window reported less than 5% Chemistry undergraduates were black and that figure decreased significantly as you went up the academic chain.
 It's a very isolating reality that not only affects us mentally but also academically ( NUS report) which is why establishing this society was important so that black students like myself have a place to find people to relate to on a personal and academic level.

-Why we've created the society
+Why we're created the society

 The Warwick Black Chemistry Society is a student led initiative that has been set up to provide a community based platform for black Chemistry students to socially interact with each other as well as foster meaningful relationships and networking opportunities.
 The society will also serve as a safe space for our black students to discuss their day to day experiences or challenges and ensure their opinions are sufficiently amplified within the department.